magento/devdocs/guides/v2.3/graphql/queries/store-config.md

 Value | Description
 --- | ---
 EXCLUDE_FPT_AND_INCLUDE_WITH_DETAILS | The displayed price does not include the FPT amount.
-The values of `ProductPrice.fixed_product_taxes` and the price including the FPT are displayed separately.
+You must display the values of `ProductPrice.fixed_product_taxes` and the price including the FPT separately.
 This value corresponds to **Excluding FPT, Including FPT description and final price**
 EXCLUDE_FPT_WITHOUT_DETAILS | The displayed price does not include the FPT amount.
 The values from `ProductPrice.fixed_product_taxes` are not displayed.
 This value corresponds to **Excluding FPT**
 FPT_DISABLED | The FPT feature is not enabled.
 You can omit `ProductPrice.fixed_product_taxes` from your query INCLUDE_FPT_WITH_DETAILS | The displayed price includes the FPT amount while displaying the values of `ProductPrice.fixed_product_taxes` separately.
 This value corresponds to **Including FPT and FPT description**